ealmachar/reports/README.md

 - Record GIFs/Pictures

 # Usage
-1. clone/download
-2. open reports.html in web browser
-3. Click "Add Line Graph" or "Add Raster Plot" to start
+1. Click "Add Line Graph" or "Add Raster Plot" to start
-4. Good data sets to test for line graphs are 5, 6, 8, and 9.
+2. Good data sets to test for line graphs are 5, 6, 8, and 9.
 You can check sample_data.js to find other data sets with variable values.

- You can also view it [here](http://ealmachar.github.io/projects/reports.js/reports.html).
+ You can view it [here](http://ealmachar.github.io/projects/reports.js/reports.html).

 ---